Seven persons remanded over human trafficking | News Ghana

 They will make their next appearance on October 17, 2022.

-Meanwhile, Williams Ogbemudia Idemudia, alias Chairman, their accomplice and leader of the group, is on the run.
+Meanwhile, Williams Ogbemudia Idemudia, alias Chairman, their accomplice and alleged leader of the group is on the run.

-Mr Theophilus Donkor, their counsel, in pleading for bail, said their nationality should not impede their bail request, adding that, they had fixed places of abode.
+Mr Theophilus Donkor, their counsel in pleading for bail, said their nationality should not impede they being granted bail, adding that they had fixed place of abode.

-However, the prosecution objected to the bail, saying, the discretion should be done candidly as the matter was of international interest.
+However, prosecution objected the bail saying, the discretion should be done candidly as the matter was of international interest.

 The Court refused the bail on the basis that the accused persons had failed to demonstrate they had fixed places of abode.